birdLark/birdLark.github.io/blog/2021-12-30-hdfs-to-clickhouse.md

 }
 ```

-Execute the command, specify the configuration file, and run LarkMidTable to write data to ClickHouse.
+Execute the command, specify the configuration file, and run birdlarkto write data to ClickHouse.
 Here we take the local mode as an example.

 ```shell
 ./bin/start-birdLark.sh --config config/batch.conf -e client -m 'local[2]'